 Overfeeding Your Fish

 The number one mistake made by fish owners is overfeeding the fish.
 Fish are opportunistic and will seek food at all times.
 Just because they appear hungry does not mean they need to be fed all the time.
-Feed them no more than they completely consume in five minutes.
+Feed them no more than they completely consume in five minutes. if food is left over after five minutes, remove the food with a net and feed less food next time.

 During startup, feed fish no more than once per day; during critical times when ammonia or nitrite levels are high, withhold feeding for a day or two to reduce the wastes being produced.
 Fish can easily go several days without food and not suffer ill effects.
+Once your aquarium has cycled and the ammonia and nitrite levels are zero, you can start feeding your fish twice daily.

 Not Testing the Water